marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 ### What prometheus affects

-When you run this setup to monitor one TYPO3 instance, the resource allocation should be low.
+If you monitor only one TYPO3 instance, the resource allocation of Prometheus should be low.
 We do not expect that there will be much cpu, memory and disk space or i/o resources needed.
-When you run this setup to monitor multiple instances, the resource usage depends on the instance count - then you should carefully inspect the resource usage and possibly consider to run this on dedicated machine.
+When you want to monitor multiple TYPO3 instances, the resource usage depends on the instance count - then you should carefully inspect the resource usage and possibly consider to run Prometheus on dedicated machine.

-All services will use non-standard ports, so you won't have any conflicts with your webserver, database or any other service which is exposing on a networking port.
-This Setup does not require root privileges, a user which has access to the docker daemon is sufficient.
+All services will use non-standard ports, so there will be no conflicts with your webserver, database or any other networking service.
+This Setup does not require root privileges, a user with access to the docker daemon is sufficient.

 ### Setup Requirements